Your Retina Ohana

 Vitreomacular Traction

 The vitreous that is within our eye, can liquidfy as we age and separate from the back of our eye.
 However, if the vitreous doesn’t completely separate from the retina, it can cause complications in our vision.
-The pulling or “traction” of the vitreous can cause swelling, holes, or puckers on the macula.
-Some of the symptoms that you will notice include blurred central vision, distortion, difficult reading, or cloudy central vision.
+The pulling or “traction” of the vitreous can cause swelling, holes, or pucker/membrane on the macula.
+Some of the symptoms that you may notice include blurred central vision, distortion, difficult reading, or cloudy central vision.
 If this occurs, we recommend that you schedule an appointment with us as soon as possible so we can examine you.
-Dr. Drouilhet may recommend you to get injections or surgery.
-Every situation is different, so we will go over the changes for your case on your appointment day.
+The doctor may recommend a variety of treatments including monitoring, injections, or surgery.
+Every situation is different, so we will go over the recommendations for you at your appointment.
 The video below explains how injections or surgery is performed.

 The anatomy of the eye includes a web of veins that supply blood flow to the eye.
 If the veins become obstructed this is called vein occlusion.
-There are two types of vein occlusion.
+There are two main types of vein occlusion.
 When the main vein becomes blocked, this is called central retinal vein occlusion (CRVO).
-However if the smaller surrounding veins become blocked it is called branch retinal vein occlusion (BRVO).
+However if a smaller surrounding vein become blocked it is called a branch retinal vein occlusion (BRVO).
 Though there isn’t a cure for vein occlusion, the condition can be treated and maintained through laser and/or injections.

 The videos below describe the injection procedure for CRVO and BRVO.